-No changes were made in the objectives, policies or processes during the years ended 31 December 2020 and 31 December 2019.
-Capital comprises share capital, legal reserve, general reserve, investment revaluation reserve and retained earnings, and is measured at AED 389 million as at 31 December 2019 (2019: AED 391 million).
+No changes were made in the objectives, policies or processes during the years ended 31 December 2021 and 31 December 2020.
+Capital comprises share capital, legal reserve, general reserve, investment revaluation reserve, reinsurance reserve and retained earnings, and is measured at AED 463 million as at 31 December 2021 (2020: AED 389 million).

-On 28 December 2014, the United Arab Emirates (UAE) Insurance Authority issued Financial Regulations for Insurance Companies and were then subsequently published in the UAE Official Gazette No. 575 on 28 January 2015 and came into force on 29 January 2015.
+On 28 December 2014, the Insurance Authority (now Central Bank of the UAE) issued Financial Regulations for Insurance Companies and were then subsequently published in the UAE Official Gazette No. 575 on 28 January 2015 and came into force on 29 January 2015.
 The Company is subject to local insurance solvency regulations.
 The Company has incorporated in its policies and procedures the necessary tests to ensure compliance with such regulations.
-Insurance Authority allows an alignment period of up to three years for the insurance companies to be in compliance with the regulations.
+Central Bank of the UAE allows an alignment period of up to three years for the insurance companies to be in compliance with the regulations.